cashubtc/nuts/XX.md

 expiry_timestamp | hex(channel_secret)
 ```

+The public keys are represented as lowercase hexadecimal encodings of their
+33-byte compressed SEC1 forms.
+This exact encoding MUST be used when constructing
-The public keys are represented in hex, and `channel_secret` is hex-encoded before
+the `channel_id`.
+The `channel_secret` is also lowercase hex-encoded before being
-being inserted into that string.
+inserted into that string.

 The channel secret is to add a little extra privacy here, by making it more difficult
 for a third party, especially the mint, to predict what the `channel_id` might be.